gsyhei/GXStarGame/GXStarGame/Privacy-Policy-English.md

-# Star Match - Privacy Policy
+# Star Magician - Privacy Policy

 **Last Updated: October 12, 2025**

-Thank you for using Star Match (hereinafter referred to as "the App" or "we")!
+Thank you for using Star Magician (hereinafter referred to as "the App" or "we")!

 We take your privacy protection and personal information security very seriously.
 This Privacy Policy explains how we collect, use, store, share, and protect your personal information, as well as your related rights.